Why Don’t I Want To Do Anything Anymore – A Look At Boredom And Lack Of Desire

 Existing Mental Health Challenges

-Those experiencing mental health concerns may have a difficult time taking care of everyday responsibilities while dealing with the symptoms of challenging mental health issues, such as depression, PTSD, anxiety, overcoming trauma, bipolar disorder, and many others.
-Living with challenging and chronic mental health issues is not a choice, and many people who have mental health concerns may experience challenges in overcoming their symptoms.
-They may not be aware when their issues are more problematic and need treatment.
+Those experiencing mental health concerns may have a difficult time taking care of everyday responsibilities while dealing with the symptoms of challenging mental health conditions, such as depression, PTSD, anxiety, overcoming trauma, bipolar disorder, and many others.
+Living with challenging and chronic mental health conditions is not a choice, and many people who have mental health concerns may experience challenges in overcoming their symptoms.
+They may not be aware when their conditions are more problematic and need treatment.

 Alternatively, if you believe you may have a mental health condition – or would just like to talk to a professional – a Regain therapist can help.
 One of the most popular and effective forms of therapy is cognitive behavior therapy (CBT), which can help find and prevent faulty beliefs, and teach how to reframe thinking and behaviors so that they produce more positive results.
-CBT has been found effective in treating multiple mental health disorders, including depression, anxiety, stress management, and others, as well as living with chronic illness, including chronic fatigue syndrome.
+According to many medically reviewed studies, CBT has been found effective in treating multiple mental health disorders, including depression, anxiety, stress management, and others, as well as living with chronic illness, including chronic fatigue syndrome.

 Some mental health disorders – such as PTSD – may require more specialized treatment.
 If you start a treatment plan that you do not feel is helping, bring this up with your therapist to brainstorm a new game plan that works better for you.
 If needed, you can switch to a therapist who has experience specific to your particular needs, such as depression, ADHD, anxiety, etc. Online counseling makes it easier to find the right counselor for your specific situation.